Monitor - As-Needed (Domestic Violence)

 - Other duties as required and is subject to change at any time

-- Minimum 2 years’ experience working with victims of domestic violence
+- Minimum of 2 years of experience working with victims of domestic violence

 - Knowledge and understanding of the effects of domestic violence